sbabic/swupdate/_sources/overview.txt

 Strategies for an application doing software upgrade
 ====================================================

-Instead of using the bootloader, an application can take into charge to upgrade the system.
+Instead of using the boot loader, an application can take into charge to upgrade the system.
 The application can use all services provided by the OS.
 The proposed solution is a stand-alone software, that follow customer rules and